Building Better Regions Fund Infrastructure Projects Stream

 We have changed some of the documents we require you to attach to your application, please read the Program Guidelines for more information.

 We first assess your application against the eligibility criteria and then against the merit criteria.
 Only eligible applications will proceed to the merit assessment stage.

 We then provide advice to the Ministerial Panel on eligible applications with recommendations on which projects to fund.
 The Ministerial Panel will decide which grants to approve.

 For more information on how we assess your application please refer to section 7 of the Program Guidelines.

 If your application is successful, you will receive a written offer.
 If you are unsuccessful, we will notify you in writing.

 Successful applicants must enter into a grant agreement with the Commonwealth within 60 days from the date of the written offer.
 The grant agreement will specify the reporting requirements, payment schedule and milestones necessary to receive payments.
 Payment and reporting arrangements will differ depending on the size and complexity of the project.

 In your application, you will need to provide the latitude and longitude of your project location.

-This tool will assist you in determining the location of your project and whether it is in a regional or remote area.
+This tool will assist you in determining the location of your project.

 - Program guidelines